aleshaleksey/fansys23/08-spell-list.md

 **Special**: Gift of the Winds is a legendary magic.
 It channels the realm of the winds through those entities affected by the spell.
 - Wind sprites may appear before those once targetted by the spell, or in places where they have stayed for at least 8 hours.
 These wind sprites are friendly to former targets of the spell.
-- There is 1/6 chance that offspring of former targets of the spell are aligned to elemental air, and a 1/12 chance that instead of a mortal offspring, they will have a wind sprite.
+- There is 1/6 chance that offspring of former targets of the spell are aligned to elemental air, and a 1/12 chance that instead of a mortal offspring, they will sire/birth a wind sprite.
 - When a mortal once targetted by the spell dies, there is a 50% chance of its spirit becoming an air elemental.

 **Global**: The spell lasts for a year.
 Furthermore instead of a "perfect" flight speed of 120ft, the targets obtain a "good" flight speed of 240ft.